dae-cpp/dae-cpp/README.md

 ### The main features of the solver

 - Header only, no pre-compilation required.
-- Uses automatic (algorithmic, exact) differentiation ([autodiff](https://autodiff.github.io/)) to compute the Jacobian matrix, if it is not provided by the user.
+- Uses [automatic](https://en.wikipedia.org/wiki/Automatic_differentiation) (algorithmic, exact) differentiation ([autodiff](https://autodiff.github.io/) package) to compute the Jacobian matrix, if it is not provided by the user.
-- Fourth-order implicit BDF time integrator that preserves accuracy even when the time step rapidly changes.
+- Fourth-order variable-step implicit BDF time integrator that preserves accuracy even when the time step rapidly changes.
 - A very flexible and customizable variable time stepping algorithm based on the solution stability and variability.
 - Mass matrix can be non-static (can depend on time) and it can be singular.
 - The library is extremely easy to use.
 A simple DAE can be set up using just a few lines of code (see [Quick Start](#quick-start) example below).